Domain II: Challenge Social Injustices, and Critique Their Impact on Client–Counsellor Social Locations

 - What meaning do you make of your emotional and cognitive reaction to the idea that you are expected, as a Canadian citizen and as a member of the counselling or psychology professions, to take an anti-discriminatory stance towards gender identity and all forms of gender expression?

 - If you are a gender-nonconforming person, reflect on how the recent change in legislation has affected you in terms of your sense of self and your relationship to the dominant culture.
-What do you hope for in terms of change in your personal and professional world?
+What do you hope will change in your personal and professional world?

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc4/#enactinghumanrights]